 How to Prevent This Attack

 It’s frightening how easy this attack is to carry out.
-The good news is that there are several things users can do to protect themselves from becoming the next victim of an attack as follows:
+The good news is that there are several things users can do to protect themselves from becoming the next victim of an attack:

-- Use an email address that is only dedicated to Facebook use.
+- Use an email address that is dedicated for only Facebook use.

 - Don’t list your email address on your Facebook profile.